Controversies and challenges facing gene editing in the UK

 Labelling and public opinion

-Gene edited foods are likely to reach consumers by Autumn this year, according to Professor Gideon Henderson, Chief Scientific Advisor at the Department for Environment, Food and Rural Affairs (DEFRA).
-There will be no mandatory labelling, which is a contentious issue that many of the panellists commented on.
+Gene-edited food is likely to reach our tables by this autumn, according to Professor Gideon Henderson, Chief Scientific Advisor at the Department for Environment, Food and Rural Affairs (DEFRA).
+There will be no mandatory labelling – a contentious issue that many of the panellists commented on.

-Professor Cathie Martin from the John Innes agricultural research centre was the lone voice amongst the research, industry or government representatives that spoke in favour of labelling.
-However, polls have consistently shown that the public want labelling, as highlighted by Kierra Box from Friends of the Earth, Dr. Fere Malekpour from the agri-tech company B-Hive Innovations and Daniel Cameron of the market research company Ipsos.
-Dr. Kate Parkes of the RSPCA pointed out that we do have existing legislation governing labels that identify how a food item was produced, for example, different methods of egg production.
+Professor Cathie Martin from the John Innes agricultural research centre was the lone voice amongst the research, industry and government representatives to speak in favour of labelling.
+Polls have consistently shown that the public want labelling, as highlighted by Kierra Box from Friends of the Earth, Dr Fere Malekpour from the agri-tech company B-Hive Innovations and Daniel Cameron of the market research company Ipsos.
+Dr Kate Parkes of the RSPCA pointed out that we already have legislation governing labels that identify how a food item was produced, for example, different methods of egg production.

 A couple of the panellists were sceptical about public engagement.
-Duncan Ribbons of the biotech company Tropic was of the opinion that it’s really hard to educate consumers if you tackle them with science, but if issues are framed in terms of benefits these are more readily understood and accepted.
+Duncan Ribbons of the biotech company Tropic said it was hard to educate consumers from a scientific perspective, whereas issues framed in terms of benefits were more readily understood and accepted.

-This approach, of focusing on perceived benefits rather than science when engaging with the public on gene editing, appears to have underpinned some DEFRA research into public perceptions of gene edited foods, including a 2022 poll it commissioned.
-Although it did not put the results in the public domain, pollsters YouGov published it following prompting from Dr. Mark Pack of the Secondary Legislation Scrutiny Committee (SLSC).
-Baron Pack claimed that respondents were given positives about the technology but not any possible concerns.
+This approach appears to have underpinned some DEFRA research into public perceptions of gene-edited foods, including a 2022 poll it commissioned, in which – according to Dr Mark Pack of the Secondary Legislation Scrutiny Committee (SLSC) – respondents were given positives about the technology and no possible concerns.

-The SLSC has been critical of DEFRA’s use of an unpublished poll to “justify potentially contentious policy decisions”.
-Nevertheless, Professor Henderson drew on the poll during the Forum, claiming that 57% of people thought that the use of gene editing to make plants in food production was acceptable.
+The SLSC was critical of DEFRA’s use of an unpublished poll to “justify potentially contentious policy decisions”, and it’s a poll that contradicts all other public polling on the issue.
+Nevertheless, Professor Henderson used the poll at the conference to claim that 57% of people thought gene-editing to make plants for food production was acceptable.

-Baron Pack conducted some additional analysis of the poll, and found that only 52% of those surveyed had heard of genome/gene editing and only 1.5% said that they were very well informed about it.
-He concluded that “using that one question [which gave the 57% figure] as part of the evidence base for policy is not putting policy on secure foundations.”
+Baron Pack analysed the poll further and found that only 52% of those surveyed had heard of genome/gene-editing and only 1.5% said they were very well informed about it.
+He concluded that “using that one question [which gave the 57% figure] as part of the evidence base for policy is not putting policy on secure foundations”.

 Trade impacts

-Another recurring issue was the likely impacts on trade.
-England joins around 20 countries that have introduced “enabling” regulations for gene editing, according to Dr. Teresa Babuscio from the agribusiness Corteva, which has reportedly applied for around 1430 patents on new GMOs.[i]
-She acknowledged that there would be trade disruption if Scotland and Wales did not also “embrace the technology.”
-Dr. Malekpour also referred to the need for regulatory alignment in order to avoid “trade friction.”
+Another recurring issue was the likely impact on trade.
+England joins around 20 countries in introducing “enabling” regulations for gene-editing, according to Dr Teresa Babuscio from the agribusiness Corteva, which has reportedly applied for around 1,430 patents on new GMOs.[i]

-Professor Henderson noted that, although Scotland and Wales do not allow gene edited products to be grown in their jurisdiction, because of the UK Internal Markets Act (UKIMA), things that are sold in England will be able to transfer across the border into Scotland or Wales and sold there.
-He also raised the potential for a late-stage exception to the UKIMA, however, he stated that this was not expected.
+Professor Henderson noted that, although Scotland and Wales didn’t allow gene-edited products to be grown in their jurisdictions, the UK Internal Markets Act (UKIMA) meant things sold in England could be transferred across the borders and sold there.
+He raised the potential for a late-stage exception to the UKIMA, but said this wasn’t expected.

-Regarding trade with the EU, Professor Henderson said it will be “very easy to simply prevent those crops from moving into the EU,” and that he was “not anticipating any complexities in terms of EU borders over those which already exist.”
-This is interesting given that, in an Impact Assessment published by DEFRA in 2022, trade barriers in the form of checks and certification requirements were predicted, which would affect all products for which there are gene edited varieties.
-These non-tariff barriers were predicted to increase the costs of production for UK food exporters by an estimated £8.56bn a year.
+Regarding trade with the EU, Professor Henderson said it would be “very easy to simply prevent those crops from moving into the EU”, and that he was “not anticipating any complexities in terms of EU borders over those which already exist”.
+This is interesting given that, in an Impact Assessment published by DEFRA in 2022, checks and certification requirements were predicted to be barriers to trade and would affect all products for which there were gene-edited varieties.
+These non-tariff barriers were predicted to increase the costs of production for UK food exporters by around £8.56bn a year.

-Mr. Ribbons noted that the handful of gene edited products that have been approved and commercialized are still treated as GMOs in the majority of countries.
-Divergent regulatory systems creates barriers to trade, he stated, so “accelerating adoption of precision breeding regulation on a global basis is therefore the number one priority for developers.”
+Duncan Ribbons noted that the handful of gene-edited products that have been approved and commercialized are still treated as GMOs in most countries.
+Differing regulatory systems create barriers to trade, he stated, so “accelerating adoption of precision breeding regulation on a global basis is therefore the number one priority for developers”.

-According to Professor Henderson, there are “lots of markets around the world” which allow gene edited products.
-He claimed that they would become “easier to access than they are at the moment,” though he didn’t explain the reasoning behind this prediction.
+According to Professor Henderson, there are “lots of markets around the world” that allow gene-edited products.
+He claimed they would become “easier to access than they are at the moment”, though he didn’t explain the reasoning behind this prediction.

-Professor Henderson acknowledged that there would need to be ways to trace gene edited products through supply chains if we are to sell mass produced crops such as wheat to countries that do not allow such materials.
-Professor Martin also highlighted this problem with commodity crops, stating that “wheat breeders are very anxious about mixing in GE[ii] with non-GE and having to separate it.”
+He went on to acknowledge that there would need to be ways to trace gene-edited products through supply chains if the UK was to sell mass produced crops such as wheat to countries that do not allow such materials.
+Professor Martin also highlighted this problem with commodity crops, stating that “wheat breeders are very anxious about mixing in GE [ii] with non-GE and having to separate it”.

-Ms. Box highlighted the dangers of our “increasingly fragmented global trade system,” querying the impacts for farmers in England and the global South alike of buying patented seeds from other countries.
+Kierra Box highlighted the dangers of our “increasingly fragmented global trade system”, querying the impacts for farmers in England and the global South of buying patented seeds from other countries.

 Trade disruptions could hit UK wheat exporters.
 But who would be liable for losses?
 Photo: David Bagnall/Alamy